The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.

 - language conventions (spelling, grammar and punctuation)

 NAPLAN is moving online.
 The tests are shifting from paper-based to online assessments.
-This year, around 280 Western Australian schools, including 230 public schools, will participate in NAPLAN Online assessments.
-In 2019, all schools will complete NAPLAN online in 2019.
+This year, most public schools will participate in NAPLAN Online assessments.

 Watch the following video to find out about the benefits of incorporating ICT into the curriculum.